alambert14/cavr-mosaic/README.md

 Once they have these indeces, the pictures can be pasted into a big picture file that will be the mosaic.
 The list of lists of Frame objects is iterated through and each occupied space is pasted into the mosaic.
 Issues
 ------
+### Not Enough Data ###
 There are not as many images as I would have hoped, and this is due to not enough varience in the latitude and longitude information.
+There are many gaps in the mosaic and it does not even begin to fill up the whole picture.

+### Efficiency ###
+So far, since I am a novice in python, this code does not run very efficiently, since each frame has to be processed and only a few are used.
+This is something I will continue to develop.

+### Seamlessness ###
+Ideally, this mosaic will eventually be a seamless combination of images, but right now I do not have enough latitude and longitude data or knowlege of python to do so.
+This is now the program will be developed in the future, as we gain more data and I learn more about vision processing.

 This is what the mosaic looks like currently (from the video file I have):